HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

 1. to install the dualpanto framework firmware to the dualpanto devices, which is needed for running & developing apps/games (follow the setup section. the actual firmware installation is in step 5)
 2. to provide semi-automatic testing for the dualpanto device.
 This involves basic functionality checks of the hardware, the haptic rendering, communication protocol and the unity integration.
 A test will install a different testing firmware, which overwrites the dualpanto framework firmware. (follow "If something doesn't work, run these tests")
+3. to provide tasks for weekly assignments in [BIS.md](BIS.md)

-The `readme` is therefore divided into two sections.
+The `readme.md` is therefore divided into the sections Setup and Testing.
 If you have already set up your dualpanto, you can [skip to testing](#when-something-doesnt-work-troubleshooting-with-tests).

 #### This project is work-in-progress.
 You are welcome to contribute.